 Per section 122(d)(4)(C)(vii), the Delaware Department of Education supports secondary recipients and postsecondary institutions to promote youth and adult learner outcomes and the reduction of performance gaps for those defined sub-populations under the Act.
 Performance of secondary recipients and postsecondary institutions is monitored annually as part of the local funding application process through the eGrants platform and through on-going performance routines.
 The local application process ensures that all students are provided with appropriate services and targeted intervention to support their academic and technical skill development within a CTE program of study.
-On-going performance routine includes discussion of student equity and student outcomes in the aggregate, by high school or postsecondary institution campus, and for CTE programs of study aggregated by career cluster.
+On-going performance monitoring routines are conducted every three (3) to five (5) years based on a risk analysis.
+The performance routine includes discussion of student equity and student outcomes in the aggregate, by high school or postsecondary institution campus, and for CTE programs of study aggregated by career cluster.
 This includes a review of student academic and technical skill development by indicator type and by defined sub-populations under the Act.
 Findings associated with the performance routine are documented for the LEA or postsecondary institution to address.
 Additional support is then made available through a tiered engagement model.